 Our Board of Directors has adopted the Sypris Solutions, Inc. Guidelines on Corporate Governance (the "Guidelines").
-The Guidelines provide a framework for the Company's corporate governance initiatives and cover topics including, but not limited to, Board and committee composition and operation, director compensation and risk management.
+The Guidelines provide a framework for the Company's corporate governance initiatives and cover topics including, but not limited to, Board and committee composition and operation, director compensation, related person transactions and risk management.
 The Nominating and Governance Committee is responsible for overseeing and reviewing the Guidelines on an annual basis, and reporting any recommended changes to the Board.
 A copy of the Guidelines is available on the Company's website at www.sypris.com.

-During 2018, the Board held five regular meetings, the Audit and Finance Committee and the Compensation Committee each held four meetings, and the Nominating and Governance Committee held three meetings.
-All directors attended more than 90% of the Board meetings and meetings of the committees of which they are members.
-Although the Company does not have a formal policy regarding attendance by directors at the Company's annual meeting of stockholders, seven of the eight directors attended the 2018 Annual Meeting.
+During 2019, the Board held five regular meetings and two special meetings, the Audit and Finance Committee held four regular meetings and seven special meetings, the Compensation Committee held four regular meetings and one special meeting, and the Nominating and Governance Committee held three meetings.
+All directors attended more than 85% of the Board meetings and meetings of the committees of which they are members.
+Although the Company does not have a formal policy regarding attendance by directors at the Company's annual meeting of stockholders, all directors attended the 2019 Annual Meeting.